 • Are ideal for paid media landing pages.

-You don’t distract your visitors with too many links or navigation options with these sites.
+You won’t distract your visitors with many links or navigation options.
 You guide them, section by section, to the decision you want them to make.
-Many paid landing pages are built using this approach to maximize conversions.
+Many paid ads landing pages are built using this approach to maximize conversions.

-Ultimately, a website developer working on a one-pager can prioritize page performance, SEO essentials, and conversion optimization without getting bogged down in unnecessary complexity.
-When the time comes and you outgrow your current site, they can also help you expand into a multi-page site to meet your customer needs.
+Ultimately, a good website developer can deliver a one-pager that is optimized for performance, SEO essentials, and conversion.
+When the time comes, they can also help you expand into a multi-page site to meet the demands of more of your customers.

-Here’s an important caveat: choosing a single-page format doesn’t mean you can skip best practices.
+Here’s an important tip: choosing a single-page website doesn’t mean you can skip best practices.

 Even these small websites must include: